Author Guidelines

 Prof. Bry Chan, Physics Institute (Colorado, USA), bbchan@picol.edu

 After acceptance, manuscripts are reviewed by our Copyeditors for English and style correctness.
-Proofs and marked copyedited manuscripts are sent to the corresponding author for approval.
-Please, reply withing 48 hours with any required changes (only corrections of typos are accepted upon proofs).
+A correction marked ("redline") copyedited manuscript is sent to the corresponding author for approval.
+Later on, proof are processed and authors are invited to reply withing 48 hours (only typo corrections are accepted upon proofs).